freenas/freenas-docs/userguide/vms.rst

 After obtaining and copying the image file to the %brand% system, navigate
-:menuselection:`VMs --> Devices --> Add Device --> Add RawFile` for the
+:menuselection:`VMs --> Devices --> Add Raw File` for the
-VM.
-Browse to the image file, then set the :guilabel:`Mode`. *AHCI* emulates an AHCI hard disk for best software compatibility. *VirtIO* uses paravirtualized drivers and can provide better performance, but requires the operating system installed in the
+VM. :guilabel:`Browse` to the image file, then set the :guilabel:`Mode`. *AHCI* emulates an AHCI hard disk for best software compatibility. *VirtIO* uses paravirtualized drivers and can provide better performance, but requires the operating system installed in the